The Founder of China’s Scholarly Culture

 Life of Classic Chinese Scholars

-A quality sing-gong girl, regardless from a state-run or privately owned sing-song house, should be able to sing, play pipa, play flute, play qin and play Go (a chess game), and crack jokes.
+A quality sing-gong girl, regardless of a state-run or privately owned sing-song house, should be able to sing, play pipa, play flute, play qin and play Go (a chess game), and crack jokes.

 If she could also compose poems, do ink-paintings and master calligraphy styles, she would be respected as a social girl in high society and often ended up being a lover or concubine to the rich and powerful, provided she was also pretty and not associated with an executed official.